David Odogu: International career

 A Germany youth international, Odogu featured for the Germany side that won the final of the 2023 UEFA European Under-17 Championship in Hungary, and the 2023 FIFA U-17 World Cup in Indonesia.

 Style of play

 Odogu is described as a tall defender, capable of playing on the right or left side of central defence.
 Combining physical strength, with speed and a good tackling ability he has been compared to German international defender Antonio Rüdiger.

 Personal life

 Born in Germany, Odogu has Nigerian heritage through his father.
 His parents and his sister attended the 2023 UEFA European U17 Championship final, which Germany won against France, but Odogu didn't play however.
 While he was away he continued with his education, and even sat exams in History and Geography during the tournament.

+Odogu married his wife, Naemi, on June 6th, 2026.